NullPounce/The-Privacy-Argument/README.md

 # The-Privacy-Argument [DRAFT]

+The "I don't have anything to hide so why care about privacy" argument.

+Tired of tring to get others to understand and care about privacy?

 Disclaimer: I also use to enjoy things like short videos etc..., I may say things like sheeple...
  I mean no harm or disrespect.
 You are reading this because we as a community are dumbfounded on you lack of ability to care about privacy